 Support for yourself

-Head to Health Pop Up services have been designed to provide mental health support to those in NSW struggling during the extended lockdown.
+Head to Health services have been designed to provide mental health support to those in NSW struggling during the pandemic.
 If you’re not feeling OK, 1800 595 212 can help direct you to the appropriate support networks.

 In the Northern Sydney region, the Intake Assessment and Referral line (1800 595 212) and mental health hub (located in Thornleigh) are operated by PCCS.